By the way, fighting the ravages of a common cold swept over me.

 They hail from the ranks of the chronically unhappy.

-There's more of this, I'll continue in a moment.
+I'll continue in a moment.

 I think the chronically unhappy.

-It never ceases to amaze me how liberals are never ever happy.
+It never ceases to amaze me how liberals are never, ever happy.

-I know people that go to liberal dinner parties, and they sit there and they bang the table and they talk about what a rotten guy Bush is.
+Even when they're amongst themselves, I know people that go to liberal dinner parties, and they sit there and they bang the table and they talk about what a rotten guy Bush is.

 They're not even happy amongst themselves.

-The latest thing to upset them, I don't know if you've heard about this, the IRS gonna start taxing these goodie bags that all these presenters at the Oscars get, these uh bags are worth 70 grand.
+The latest thing to upset them, I don't know if you've heard about this, the IRS is going to start taxing these goodie bags that all these presenters at the Oscars get.

 The rich getting free gifts.